amit-saxena/exdweet/README.md

 - Dweeting and Getting Dweets via http or https.
 - Dweet data passing and retrieval as JSON.
-- Support for concurrent Real-time stream for multiple things
+- In Works - Support for concurrent Real-time stream for multiple things

 Features not supported, In works
 - Alerts